-The Guinness Storehouse is away from the center of town and can easily be reached by taxi.
+Getting There: The Guinness Storehouse is away from the center of town and can easily be reached by taxi.
 But, it is also a stop on the Hop On, Hop Off bus, which is how we arrived.
 This bus will take you to all the hot spots in Dublin.
-Viator sells a skip the line ticket, in case you don’t like to wait!

 You Might Also Enjoy